Should I sign a Non-Disclosure Agreement with my app development company?

 Note: I am an app developer, not a lawyer.
-The contents of this blog post are not considered legal advice, and you should always seek the consul of a licensed attorney if you have any questions.
+The contents of this blog post are not considered legal advice, and you should always seek the counsel of a licensed attorney if you have any questions.

 You've got the next billion dollar app idea, and you're looking for a team of developers to make it a reality.
 However, you've watched The Social Network and are terrified of having your idea stolen from you.
 What is a budding tech entrepreneur to do?